ntnon/ntnon/README.md

 ## Hi there! 👋
 I’m Anton, a Norwegian software engineer.

-I believe in writing clean, minimal code with as few dependencies as possible—and I love exploring new technologies to solve problems big and small.

-### Currently Exploring
-Here are some cool tools and projects that have caught my interest lately:

 ### Currently Exploring
 Here are some cool tools and projects that have caught my interest lately:
 - [Arch Linux](https://archlinux.org/)